-- (a) Mr. Plusquellic became Mayor upon the resignation of former Mayor Thomas C. Sawyer, who was elected to the U.S. House of Representatives representing the 14th Congressional District.
+(a) Mr. Plusquellic became Mayor upon the resignation of former Mayor Thomas C. Sawyer, who was elected to the U.S. House of Representatives representing the 14th Congressional District.
 Mr. Plusquellic was re-elected to a seventh full term as Mayor at the November 2011 election.
-Before becoming Mayor, Mr. Plusquellic served in City Council for 12 years, the last three of which as President of Council. - (b) Mr. Moneypenny became President of Council in December, 2012. - (c) Mr. Fusco previously served on Council from 1986-1997 before resigning to become one of the City's Deputy Service Directors; a post he resigned in December 2007. - (d) Ms. Sommerville was appointed by Council to replace Marco Sommerville as Ward 3 council member on January 7, 2013. - (e) Mr. Jones was appointed by Council to replace Jim Shealey as Ward 5 Council member. - (f) The Clerk of Council is appointed by Council and is a classified employee.
+Before becoming Mayor, Mr. Plusquellic served in City Council for 12 years, the last three of which as President of Council.

+(b) Mr. Moneypenny became President of Council in December, 2012.

+(c) Mr. Fusco previously served on Council from 1986-1997 before resigning to become one of the City's Deputy Service Directors; a post he resigned in December 2007.

+(d) Ms. Sommerville was appointed by Council to replace Marco Sommerville as Ward 3 council member on January 7, 2013.

+(e) The Clerk of Council is appointed by Council and is a classified employee.
 Council appointed Bob Keith, who formerly served as Ward 8 Councilperson for 11 years.
 He was appointed Clerk of Council effective January 13, 2009.
-He replaced Cheri Prough who retired with over 30 years of service to the City.

 Mr. Plusquellic, the City's longest serving mayor, served from June 2004 to June 2005 as the 62nd president of the U.S. Conference of Mayors (USCM), a national non-partisan organization of mayors for cities with a population of more than 30,000.
 Before becoming president of the USCM, Mr. Plusquellic served as chairman of the organization's advisory board as well as vice president of the USCM, and received the prestigious City Livability Award, the highest honor bestowed on city leaders by the USCM.
-In 2009, a perennial political opponent of the Mayor, organized and led a recall effort.
-The recall was defeated by the voters, with approximately 74% of the over 28,150 voters supporting the Mayor.

-Appointed Officials Name Date of Beginning of Service Years Service with the City Director of Finance Diane L. Miller- Dawson(a) January 10, 2004 29 Director of Law Cheri Cunningham(b) October 1, 2009 29 Director of Public Service John Moore(c) January 1, 2009 29 Director of Planning & Urban Development Marco Sommerville(d) January 1,2013 29 Deputy Mayor for Economic Development Robert Y. Bowman(e) June 2, 2004 9 Director of Neighborhood Assistance John Valle(f) May 18, 2012 27
+Appointed Officials Name Date of Beginning of Service Director of Finance Director of Law Diane L. Miller-Dawson(a) Cheri Cunningham(b) January 10, 2004 October 1, 2009 Director of Public John Moore(c) January 1, 2009 Service Director of Planning & Urban Development Marco Sommerville(d) January 1,2013 Deputy Mayor for Samuel D. DeShazior (e) July 1, 2014 Economic Development Director of Neighborhood Assistance John Valle(f) May 18, 2012